2025–26 Charleston Southern Buccaneers men's basketball team

-The 2025–26 Charleston Southern Buccaneers men's basketball team represents Charleston Southern University during the 2025–26 NCAA Division I men's basketball season.
-The Buccaneers, led by second-year head coach Saah Nimley, play their home games at the Buccaneer Field House in North Charleston, South Carolina as members of the Big South Conference.
+The 2025–26 Charleston Southern Buccaneers men's basketball team represented Charleston Southern University during the 2025–26 NCAA Division I men's basketball season.
+The Buccaneers, led by second-year head coach Saah Nimley, played their home games at the Buccaneer Field House in North Charleston, South Carolina as members of the Big South Conference.

 Previous season

 The Buccaneers finished the 2024–25 season 10–22, 6–10 in Big South play, to finish in seventh place.
 They were defeated by UNC Asheville in the quarterfinals of the Big South tournament.

 Preseason

 On October 15, 2025, the Big South Conference released their preseason coaches poll.
 Charleston Southern was picked to finish seventh in the conference.